bhuffy/100-days-of-code/log.md

 **Thoughts**: Found out none of us really know what we're doing, which is good and bad; bad in that we'll probably make some unecessary or poor mistakes, but good in that it's going to be one hell of a fun and interesting project.

 **Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+## Day 81-82: March 24-25, 2017 (Friday)

+**Today's Progress**: Spent time learning Git and GitHub so I can work on the next FCC project.

+**Thoughts**: Today was a mix of learning Git and GitHub so I can work on the group project building a twitterbot (next meetup in a few days).
+It's not necessarily complex, but we're all new to the process, so we'll see what comes up.
+I also started discussing with my pair programming partner (different thing) about potential projects and tasks.
+Everything is getting real crazy real fast.
+So many commitments and things to do in the next 6 weeks I'm half dead, but at least the remaining half is relatively happy.

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)